markcharyk/django-waffle/docs/index.rst

 <objects-samples>` that can be used to control the features of your website,
 who sees them, and how they work.

+Feature-flippers are particularly useful for continuous integration and deployment, where you may be merging incomplete code into master.
+One of the oldest and best posts about this sort of development is from Flickr_.
+I recommend reading it.

 :Version:       |release|
 :Code:          https://github.com/jsocol/django-waffle